Complaints procedures

 “Mediator” means the mediator who had conduct of the mediation.

 “MIAM” ” means any face-to-face family mediation meeting for the purpose of providing information about family mediation and assessing a case for its suitability for family mediation (including a meeting by videoconferencing or by telephone) that takes place between a mediator and a potential mediation client , whether that person is making a referral pursuant to clause 10 of the Children and Families Act or not.
 This definition does not include, nor does the Procedure cover, telephone willingness tests or administrative calls concerning the setting up of a MIAM.
-Some work in relation to MIAM may be carried out by administrative staff.

 “MIAM File” means the file of the Member and/or Mediation Service which relates to the MIAM conducted with the Complainant and not any file relating to a MIAM with any other party nor to any mediation file.